osuosl/pymesync/docs/source/usage.rst

 .. note::

-  If you attempt to get, create, or update objects before authenticating, pymesync will return this error:
+  If you attempt to get, create, or update objects before authenticating, pymesync will return this error (get methods will return this error nested in a list):

   .. code-block:: python

-    [{"pymesync error": "Not authenticated with TimeSync, call self.authenticate() first"}]
+    {"pymesync error": "Not authenticated with TimeSync, call self.authenticate() first"}

 Errors
 ------

 Pymesync returns errors the same way it returns successes for whatever method is in use.
-This means that most of the time errors are returned as a Python dictionary inside a list.
+This means that most of the time errors are returned as a Python dictionary, except in the case of get methods.
 If the error is a local pymesync error, the key for the error message will be ``"pymesync error"``.
 If the error is from TimeSync, the dictionary will contain the same keys described in the `TimeSync error documentation`_, but as a python dictionary.

 If there is an error connecting with the TimeSync instance specified by the